- Using environment variables

 Administrator

 command prompt.
-The simplest way is to writeCommand Prompt
+To writeCommand Prompt

-in the Windows search field, right click and selectRun as administrator
+in the Windows search field, right-click and selectRun as administrator

 gitlab-runner stop